Skip to content

 1. Open LMStudio.

-2. Press Ctrl + L to open the Model Loader, select Manually chose model load parameters, and click on GPT-OSS 120B
+2. Press Ctrl + L to open the Model Loader, select Manually choose model load parameters, and click on ${model_name}

 3. Make sure “show advanced settings” is checked.